sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst

-When a method is called, the right method definition is found by checking the **method signature** or **header** at the top of the method definition to match the method name, the number of arguments, the data types for the arguments and the return type.
+When a method is called, the right method definition is found by checking the **method header** at the top of the method definition to match the name, number and type of arguments, and return type.

 |Exercise| **Check your understanding**